 C code representation produced by smoΞ».
 Default is

-the highly robust gcc, but for example you may want to use another compile installed in
+the highly robust gcc, but for example you may want to use another compiler installed in

 your system, or something like tcc (tinycc) for very fast compilation during prototyping.